Programme/Approved Electives for 2023/24

 Available as a Free Standing Elective

-This exciting opportunity enables Keele's trainee biologists to witness at first hand the challenges facing tropical ecological systems and how humans are impacting on sensitive ecological niches.
-You will gain training in the importance of biodiversity in the tropics from experts in the field, as well as experience of international travel and of other cultures.
-The field course is hosted by the University of Sains, Malaysia (USM), whose expertise in a range of aspects of tropical ecology and conservation will ensure that you will gain cutting edge knowledge in the field.
-It is envisaged that the cost of the course will be approx £1250.
-This price includes all the activities on the course, accommodation and food while students are staying at field stations and transport to the various field destinations.
-In addition, students will be expected to purchase their own return flights to Penang (estimated cost ~£500) and all meals during the field course (estimated cost ~£8 per day per student).
-While in Penang students will pay for their own accommodation.
-The cost of staying in a good hotel is £16 per night, and student accommodation at USM is considerably cheaper.
+This exciting opportunity enables Keele students to witness first-hand the challenges tropical ecological systems are facing and how humans are impacting sensitive ecological niches.
+You will gain training in the importance of biodiversity in the tropics from experts in the field, as well as experience international travel and other cultures.
+The field course is hosted by the University of Sains Malaysia (USM), whose expertise in a range of aspects of tropical ecology and conservation will ensure that you will gain cutting-edge knowledge in the field.
+Further details about the field course including itinerary, costs, logistics, selection criteria, and assessment among other aspects are announced at tropical field course information sessions during Semesters 1-2 of Level 5.

 To give students a good grounding in the biology of tropical ecosystems and global conservation issues.

 Critically discuss important issues in a selected area of tropical biology or ecology: 1,2,3Evaluate and explain the ecology of diverse tropical ecosystems and their use by humans: 1,2,3Report on an aspect of tropical biology or ecology following investigation of that aspect in a project: 3Produce and present a short talk on a research topic within tropical biology: 1